zgreen/webpack-boilerplate/README.md

 There are a couple other branches which you may find useful, depending on the needs of your project:

 - [`react`](https://github.com/zgreen/webpack-boilerplate/tree/react) For React, use this.
-- [`node`](https://github.com/zgreen/webpack-boilerplate/tree/node) For Node.js development, use this.
+- [`node`](https://github.com/zgreen/webpack-boilerplate/tree/node) For Node.js development, use this (if you want; I'm still working out some kinks).